SDPO: Segment-Level Direct Preference Optimization for Social Agents

 {\bf Segment Selection}\quad Once we obtain session-level data pairs, we provide both the positive and negative samples to GPT-4o, prompting it to select a segment from the positive sample.
 This segment should correspond to the part that contributes to the positive sample achieving higher goal and relationship scores.
+The prompt is also provided in Appendix \ref{sec: prompts}.
 Subsequently, we extract a segment of the same length from the negative sample and pair it with the positive sample to form a segment-level data pair.
 This process aims to exclude turns, such as pleasantries, that are not directly related to achieving the goal.

-The discussion of GPT-4o’s performance on error location and segment selection, along with the related prompts for these two steps, are provided in Appendix \ref{sec: 4o_performance} and \ref{sec: prompts}, respectively..
+We evaluate GPT-4o’s performance in error location and segment selection, concluding that it effectively handles both tasks.
+Further details are provided in Appendix \ref{sec: 4o_performance}.